 On the heels of our big Tour du Mont Blanc trek, then our “relax and recuperate” weekend in Lausanne, Colmar was pegged as the “do very little, sit around a lot” stage for this leg of our fall trip.
 Sleep, read, catch up on the blog, watch some shows, maybe eat a vegetable.
 And Colmar set up perfectly as an ideal place to achieve such grand ambitions.

 Oh, wait, I almost forgot.
 Basel!
 As much as that feels like it should be a Swiss slang term for canine excrement, especially if you yell it really loud, I don’t actually think it is.
 We stopped off for a few hours in this interesting Swiss city tucked away in the corner of the country bordering both Germany and France.
-It even features a tiny island in the middle of the Rhine river where you can actually stand in all three at once.
+It is included in most recommended Switzerland travel itineraries and even features a tiny island in the middle of the Rhine river where you can actually stand in all three at once.
 Not sure how this works, exactly, since I have just two feet and all, but I guess you could work something out “Twister”-style.
 Nonetheless, it turned out this unique geographical highlight was a pretty long walk up the river from where we were at the time so, you know, we didn’t bother.
 But I still like the idea of it.

 Besides that single wild foray, we revelled in a privacy we hadn’t known since we were in Paris before the start of the TMB hike, so much so that Laynni almost forgot she needed to put on pants before Facetiming her family back home.
 We stocked up on groceries, sorted photos, wrote and worked on the website, with maybe even the occasional nap squeezed in for good measure.